isomerpages/gb-assist/pages/solutionrepo/solution817.md

 N.A. for non-SMEs

 #### Things to Note
+More than or equal to - Power:  3 Phase AC 380V 15% V50-60 Hz input
+- TIG: High frequency, min.
+300A/22V rated output, Current adjusting range - 5 to min.
+300A
+- MMA: Min.
+300A/32V rated output, Current adjusting range - 10 to min.
+300A
+- Include TIG/MMA welding set, WP26 air-cooled TIG Torch 8m, Earth cable with clamps/connectors, Wireless control box, software license
+- Min.
+IP21S

-More than or equal to 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+=30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR No change in vendor allowed"

 #### Contact Information
-Sodainmind Pte Ltd<br>www.sodainmind.com<br>Email: info@sodainmind.com<br>Tel: +65 6679 1003
+N.A.

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.